-Smokestack's list includes books by John Berger, Michael Rosen, Katrina Porteous, Ian McMillan, Kate Fox, Martin Rowson, Alison Fell, Sebastian Barker, Gerda Stevenson and Steve Ely.
-Smokestack's growing international list includes books by Bertolt Brecht (Germany), Gustavo Pereira (Venezuela), Francis Combes (France), Rocco Scotellaro (Italy), Heinrich Heine (Germany), Nikola Vaptsarov (Bulgaria), Andras Mezei (Hungary), Paul van Ostaijen (Belgium), Roque Dalton (El Salvador), Yiannis Ritsos (Greece) and Victor Jara (Chile).
+Smokestack's list includes books by John Berger, Linda France, Michael Rosen, Katrina Porteous, Ian McMillan, Kate Fox, Martin Rowson, Pnina Shinebourne, Sebastian Barker, Gerda Stevenson, Martin Hayes and Steve Ely.
+Smokestack's international list includes books by Vladimir Mayakovsky (Soviet Union), Bertolt Brecht (Germany), Gustavo Pereira (Venezuela), Francis Combes (France), Rocco Scotellaro (Italy), Konstantin Simonov (Soviet Union), Heinrich Heine (Germany), Tasos Leivaditis (Greece) Nikola Vaptsarov (Bulgaria), Andras Mezei (Hungary), Justyna Bargielska (Poland), Paul van Ostaijen (Belgium), Louis Aragon (France), Guus Luijters (Netherlands), Roque Dalton (El Salvador), Yiannis Ritsos (Greece), Alexander Tvardovsky (Soviet Union) and Victor Jara (Chile).

 'One of the most courageous little presses in Britain.'
 Penniless Press

 'Smokestack has a well-deserved reputation as a pioneer in publishing progressive poetry from around the globe.'
 Morning Star

 'Smokestack has a great squad of radical poets lined up for its first season.
 I predict that the team will roll like thunder, strike like lightning and electrify British poetry.'
 Adrian Mitchell